koderjoker/Kanji-Memory-Game/README.md

 ![alt text](img/game-screenshot.png)

-Match the Kanji with their meaning before time runs up!
+Match the Kanji with their meaning before time runs out!

 Gameplay:
 1. The player can flip 2 cards at a time, which shall be counted as one move